-Florida's Transportation Disadvantaged Program provides access to employment, health care, education and other life-sustaining activities for residents in the region who are elderly, disabled and/or low-income.
-In 2014, the Transportation Disadvantaged Program coordinated over 260,000 trips in the north central Florida region.
-Approximately, 70 percent of these trips were provided for medical purposes.
-The Community Transportation Coordinators in the region provided trips for individuals who have no other means of transportation and are unable to purchase transportation.
+Florida's Transportation Disadvantaged Program provides access to employment, health care, education and other life sustaining activities for older adults, persons with disabilities, and persons with low income.
+Transportation Disadvantaged Program sponsored services are provided through a network of Community Transportation Coordinators.
+In 2016, Community Transportation Coordinators provided over 237,000 trips in the north central Florida region.
+Approximately 50 percent of these trips were for medical purposes.